Fanchengyan/data-downloader/README.md

 folder: str
     the folder to store output files.
 Default current folder.
 file_name: str
     the file name.
-If None, will parse from web response or url
+If None, will parse from web response or url. file_name can be the absolute path if folder is None.
 session: requests.Session() object
     session maintaining connection.
 Default None
 ```